abshinn/usgs/exploration/README.md

 ### Fetching the data

 As an example of how to use the Python USGS Earthquake API wrapper, I decided to do a bit of data exploration around major California earthquakes in the last 30 years.
-Specifically, I will look at all earthquakes within 200 km of San Francisco and Los Angeles.
+Specifically, I will look at earthquakes within 200 km of San Francisco and Los Angeles.

 To pull down the data using Python3, I first navigate to the usgs home directory, and call the APIquery with the desired parameters.
 All parameters are [defined here](http://comcat.cr.usgs.gov/fdsnws/event/1/) and an online query form can be [found here](http://earthquake.usgs.gov/earthquakes/search/).